 To provide additional support in this area, Justworks has teamed up with EVERFI to offer all customers free access to a suite of harassment prevention and inclusion trainings.

-North Carolina employers should familiarize themselves with specific compliance requirements for terminating employees.
+North Carolina employers should familiarize themselves with specific compliance requirements for separating employees.

 If the employee quits or is discharged, the employee must receive their final wages on or before the next regular payday.

-If an employee has a balance of unused, accrued vacation time upon termination and the employer, the employer must pay the employee this balance along with their final wages unless an applicable forfeiture applies to excuse payment under the vacation policy.
+If an employee has a balance of unused, accrued vacation time upon separation, the employer must pay the employee this balance along with their final wages unless an applicable forfeiture applies to excuse payment under the vacation policy.

 North Carolina DOL: Payment of Final Wages to Separated Employees